gearpump/gearpump/doc/PRMerge.md

 If commits have already been pushed to <git-user-id>/gearpump fork on github, you will have to "git push --force" to overwrite them with squashed commits.

+About how to squash several commits into one, please check http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html